PositiveSumData/NationalOralHealthDataPortal/Data/InsureKidsNow/README.md

 ## Orientation & Stewardship

-The IKN database and the [dentist locator tool](https://www.insurekidsnow.gov/find-a-dentist/index.html) is owned and managed by the Centers for Medicare and Medicaid Services (CMS) in partnership with the Health Resources & Services Administration (HRSA).
+The IKN database and the [dentist locator tool](https://www.insurekidsnow.gov/find-a-dentist/index.html) are owned and managed by the Centers for Medicare and Medicaid Services (CMS) in partnership with the Health Resources & Services Administration (HRSA).
 Data is uploaded on a quarterly basis to the IKN Data Management System by individual state Medicaid agencies according to specific data submission guidelines as outlined in a Nov.
 2019 [technical brief](https://github.com/PositiveSumData/NationalOralHealthDataPortal/blob/master/Data/InsureKidsNow/Insure%20Kids%20Now%20Technical%20Guidance_November%202019.pdf).

-Each record submitted is a uniqe combination of provider, coverage plan, and service location.
+Each state is required submit data according to the following structure: each row is a unique combination of provider, coverage plan, and service location.
 This means a dentist enrolled in 2 plans at 3 sites would be represented on 6 rows.

 #### Citation

-CMS does not have a recommended citation listed on their webiste.
+CMS does not have a recommended citation listed on their website.
 Positive Sum has inquired to see if there is a citation style they prefer.
 ```

 ```